uwescience/myria-docs/myriaX.markdown

 #### Myria needs Java 7
 Make sure `java -version` shows `7` on your machine.

-If not (e.g., support-managed machines have Java 6), you can put Java 7 in your directory, and let your `PATH` include it BEFORE the default `PATH`:
+If not (e.g., UW CSE support-managed machines have Java 6), you can put Java 7 in your directory, and let your `PATH` include it BEFORE the default `PATH`:

     export PATH=(path to java7 bin folder):$PATH

 #### Passwordless SSH

-You need to do `ssh localhost` without typing in password.
+You need to be able to do `ssh localhost` without typing in password.

 - Start SSH Server on your machine to enable remote login.
+Instructions for how to do this can be found here: http://osxdaily.com/2011/09/30/remote-login-ssh-server-mac-os-x/

 - Setting up keys.
-If you have not setup keys before, the easiest way to make it happen:
+If you have not setup keys before, the easiest way to do it is as follows:

     `ssh-keygen`

     `ssh-copy-id username@localhost`

-Use default settings all the way.
+Use default settings.
+You may need to install `ssh-copy-id` if you don't have it on your machine.
-Install `ssh-copy-id` if you don't have it on your machine.
+Instructions for setting up keys without installing ssh-copy-id can be found here: http://osxdaily.com/2012/05/25/how-to-set-up-a-password-less-ssh-login/

 To test, run `ssh localhost`.